 Fitbit will get an opportunity to reach out to more people around the globe quickly.
 At the same time, collaboration with Google will enable the company to improve its experience for Fitbit users.

 Also, the company’s main focus is to enable the users to manage their chronic conditions by using cutting–edge integrations like ‘Twine.’
 Twine is a new platform that targets information about hypertension and diabetes.

 Google’s Healthcare API processes and handles a wide variety of healthcare data, like FHIR, HL7, FHIR and DICOM.

 It also allows experts to use valuable information for analytics and machine learning in the cloud.

 As part of the joint venture, the firms are set to explore the latest leveraging of Fitbit’s newly attained health coaching solution, Twine Health.

 The main intend of the merger

-Google’s API is aimed to make it convenient and smooth for both the care seekers and providers to collaborate on care which can further drive to better health outcomes as well as positive returns.
+Google’s API aims to make it convenient and smooth for both the care seekers and providers to collaborate on care, which can further drive to better health outcomes and positive returns.